Extract SEC filings to structured JSON

 Sensible focuses on extracting data from the rendered PDF version of SEC filings.
 For XBRL-native data, direct XBRL parsing tools may be more appropriate.

-Sensible processes 10-K annual reports, 10-Q quarterly reports, Form ADV, and financial statements.
-Custom configurations handle other filing types.
+Sensible can be configured to extract from 10-K annual reports, 10-Q quarterly reports, Form ADV, and other financial statements.
+A pre-built balance sheet template is available for 10-K filings, and custom configurations for other filing types can be set up quickly.

 Yes.
 Sensible extracts balance sheets, income statements, and cash flow tables with line items, amounts, and period labels preserved in structured arrays.